Office lump sum

 Flat rate for personnel costs

-Monthly I have EUR 25.442 (2020) at my disposal for personnel expenses.
-From this amount I pay the salaries of my parliamentary assistants and trainees in Brussels and my local assistants in Rostock and Schwerin.
+Monthly I have EUR 26.734 (2022) at my disposal for personnel expenses.
+From this amount I pay the salaries of my parliamentary assistants and trainees in Brussels as well as salaries and other employer contributions for my local assistants in Rostock and Schwerin.
 In addition, I pay a legally required paying agent who takes care of the payment of my local assistants.
 This budget is managed and controlled by the administration of the European Parliament.

 Public relations budget

-The remuneration for Members of the European Parliament before taxes and charges currently amounts to EUR 8,932.86.
-After deduction of an EU tax and the health insurance contribution, the remaining amount is EUR 6,962.95.
+The remuneration for Members of the European Parliament before taxes and charges currently amounts to EUR 9,166.3 (equal to 38.5% of the basic salary of a judge at the European Court of Justice).
+After deduction of an EU tax and an accident insurance contribution, the remaining amount is EUR 7,145.04.
 This amount is subject to renewed taxation in Germany.
 It is also common practice at Bündnis 90/Die Grünen that all office holders donate 19 percent of their gross salary to the party.
-For members of the European Parliament, this amounts to EUR 1,697.24 per month.
+For members of the European Parliament, this amounts to EUR 1,741.6 per month.
 I have no secondary employment or any additional income.